loic425/resource-revolution-2/pages/03_resource.md

 ---

-### Today use cases
+###  Past use cases

 <v-clicks>

-* Initially created for CRUD with Doctrine entities.
+* Making CRUD with Doctrine entities.
-* This avoids writing controllers that all do the same thing.
+* Avoiding writing controllers that all do the same thing.

 </v-clicks>

 ---

-### Tomorrow use cases
+### Today use cases

 <v-clicks>

 * Better DX
 * Customize persistence layer : ERP, Elastic search...
+* Allow to use in DDD projects

 </v-clicks>